 - Notes and Questions

-- Any updates on the audits?
+- Any feedback on the FRAX call yesterday?

 Notes and Questions

 - Going well, plenty of discussion with both Halborn and ToB

 Can we vote again on BFP-75?